Betta-Testers/Imbrius-Kabasuji/README.txt

 2: Have between 6 and 1 tiles remaining to be filled
 3: Have 0 tiles remaining to be filled

-The only seperating factor about this game mode is that pieces may be placed on top of eachother in order to achieve victory, when a piece is placed the location it was placed at becomes blue, pieces may be placed over these blue regions, but nothing will happen to tiles already marked blue.
+The only separating factor about this game mode is that pieces may be placed on top of each other in order to achieve victory, when a piece is placed the location it was placed at becomes blue, pieces may be placed over these blue regions, but nothing will happen to tiles already marked blue.